Timetrapper/ssdgreenbutton---server/README.md

 # Installation

-1. Download the server (GITHUB ADDRESS).

-2. Download the client (GITHUB ADDRESS).
+1. Download this repo, containing the client and server.

-3. Run `npm install` in the directory containing "package.json" for each.
+2. Run `npm install` in the client directory and the server directory containing "package.json" for each.

 # Usage